A Proven and Documented Need

 The efforts of

-HelpCare is powered by over 200 volunteers who’ve collectively contributed over 6,500 hours of their time to uninsured, impoverished patients in Buffalo and Kearney counties.
+HelpCare is powered by over 200 volunteers who’ve collectively contributed over 6,500 hours of their time to uninsured, impoverished patients in Buffalo, Kearney and Phelps counties.
 The clinic is led by a board of directors including fifteen community leaders, as well as three paid staff.

 Be a Local Missionary